Connecting to a Remote Server Over SSH on Chrome

 Before You Begin

 Ensure you have a Linux system with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
-If you wish to deploy a new server, follow the Getting Started guide to create a Linode.
+If you wish to deploy a new server, follow the Creating a Compute Instance guide to create a Linode.

 Install the Chrome web browser on your local Windows, Mac, or Linux computer.
 You can skip this step if using ChromeOS.